mpv-player/mpv/DOCS/man/en/vf.rst

     *NOTE*: Using this filter together with any sort of seeking (including ``--ss``) may make demons fly out of your nose.

+dlopen=dll[:a0[:a1[:a2[:a3]]]]
+    Loads an external library to filter the image.
+The library interface is the vf_dlopen interface specified using libmpcodecs/vf_dlopen.h.

+    dll=<library>
+        Specify the library to load.
+This may require a full file system path in some cases!
+This argument is required.

+    a0=<string>
+        Specify the first parameter to pass to the library.

+    a1=<string>
+        Specify the second parameter to pass to the library.

+    a2=<string>
+        Specify the third parameter to pass to the library.

+    a3=<string>
+        Specify the fourth parameter to pass to the library.